 I'm having problems with studs sticking up above the housing.
 What can I do?

 This condition indicates that the cover is worn out and requires replacement.
 Call us today to find out how.

 For many milling applications and manufacturing solutions, using universal fixturing is a very efficient use of resources and an excellent holding solution for many manufactured parts.
 Here are some of the advantages for using universal fixturing as opposed to conventional fixturing: Reduce overall tooling costs by:

-In addition, by constructing or purchasing a universal fixture using Invert-A-Bolt™ components the following
+In addition, a universal fixture (purchased or created) using Invert-A-Bolt™ components offers the following:

 INSTALLATION OF FASTENERS/PRECISION LOCATORS AND RELATED INFORMATION